SusTra/TraCo/README.md

 # Complementing traditional Traffic Counter (TraCo) sources with emergent solutions

- This repository is supplementing the paper **Citizen science for traffic monitoring: Investigating the potentials for complementing traditional counters with crowdsourcing data**.
+ This repository is supplementing the paper **Citizen science for traffic monitoring: Investigating the potentials for complementing traditional counters with crowdsourced data**.

 ## Main files